 Dietary recommendations — There has been much confusion and folklore about optimal foods for children with diarrhea.
 Fortunately, a number of studies have examined recommendations that are proven to be effective.

 Children who are not dehydrated should continue to eat a regular diet and infants who are breastfeeding should continue to do so unless the parent(s) is told otherwise by their clinician.
-Dehydrated children require rehydration (replacement of lost fluid).
-After being rehydrated, many children will be able to resume a normal diet.
+Dehydrated children require rehydration (replacement of lost fluid) and suitable oral rehydration solutions are the most physiologic.
+After being rehydrated, severely affected children will be able to resume a normal diet.
 (See 'Oral rehydration therapy' below.)